 The length of a contract term shall be determined on the basis of the best economic benefit to the County.
-All continuing contracts for personal services shall be placed on the County's Continuing Agreements List during the budget process.
-Policies and procedures for the Continuing Agreements List may be found under Title I, Section 300 of the County Procedures Manual.
-However, all contracts for personal services should be reviewed for recertification or renegotiation not less than every four (4) years, unless approved by County Counsel and CAO, or it is in the County's best interest to do otherwise.
+Contracts for personal services over \$100,001 may be included on the County's Continuing Contracts List through the budget process.
+Policies and procedures for the Continuing Contracts List may be found under Title I, Section 300 of the County Procedures Manual.
+However, all contracts for personal services must be reviewed for recertification or renegotiation not less than every four (4) years.